ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 @fig:nastromgage, identified that there were two separate ranges: energy in a narrow synoptic range (wavelengths between 1000 and 3000 km) scaling as
-$k^{-3}$, and in the mesoscale range (wavelengths between 2 and 500 km) scaling as \mfivethird.
+$k^{-3}$, and in the mesoscale range (wavelengths between 2 and 500 km) scaling as \kfivethird.
 For wavelengths just above 500  km there is also an overlap region where these two ranges blend.
 <!--  -->
 Prior to this study the $k^{-3}$ scaling was well-known [@Charney1971] and explained using theories for two-dimensional turbulence theory [@Kraichnan1967].
-However the theoretical explanation of \mfivethird mesoscale spectra and the direction of energy cascade has remained an unsettled debate for several decades  [@kitamura_energy_2010; @vallgren_possible_2011-1].
+However the theoretical explanation of \kfivethird\ mesoscale spectra and the direction of energy cascade has remained an unsettled debate for several decades  [@kitamura_energy_2010; @vallgren_possible_2011-1].
 Two hypotheses -- one suggesting a forward energy cascade [@Dewan:1979] and another